 TTM: trailing 12 months

-There are currently 219,498 Middlesex Water Company shares held short by investors – that's known as Middlesex Water Company's "short interest".
-This figure is 5.2% down from 231,633 last month.
+There are currently 615,019 Middlesex Water Company shares held short by investors – that's known as Middlesex Water Company's "short interest".
+This figure is 192.6% up from 210,167 last month.

 There are a few different ways that this level of interest in shorting Middlesex Water Company shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Middlesex Water Company.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Middlesex Water Company.

 Find out more about how you can short Middlesex Water Company stock.